 5. It Could Reduce Wages

-However, supporters believe UBI would have the opposite effect.
+However, proponents believe UBI would have the opposite effect.
 Since workers would have enough income to survive on, they would have much less incentive to keep a job that wasn’t worth their while.
-That means that non-rewarding jobs, such as cleaning public restrooms, would have to pay much more to attract workers.
+That means that unrewarding jobs, such as cleaning public restrooms, would have to pay much more to attract workers.

 6. It’s Inefficient

-If the U.S. took all the money it currently spends on aid programs and divided it up among the entire population, the poorest Americans would receive much less in aid than they do now.
+If the U.S. took all the money it currently spends on aid programs and divided it up among the entire population, the poorest Americans would receive much less aid than they do now.
 It would effectively be taking money from the poor and giving it to the rich and middle class.
 A UBI program designed this way could easily make poverty and inequality worse rather than better.

-UBI could still help struggling Americans if it were an add-on to existing social programs, rather than a replacement for them.
+UBI could still help struggling Americans if it were an add-on to existing social programs rather than a replacement for them.
 However, that would make the program much more expensive, and it wouldn’t erase the stigma associated with receiving government aid.

 7. It Could Trigger Inflation

-But critics argue that rising wages, together with the influx of extra cash from UBI itself, will trigger inflation on a massive scale.
+That sounds like a good thing for low-income workers, but there’s a catch.
+Critics argue that rising wages and the influx of extra cash from UBI will trigger inflation on a massive scale.
 Both UBI and higher wages will put more money into the hands of people farther down the income scale, who are more likely to spend it than save it.

 Second, current inflation rates are quite low by historical standards.
-According to the Federal Reserve Bank of Minneapolis, inflation rates since 2009 have mostly hovered between 1.5% and 2%, never jumping higher than 3.2%.
+According to the Federal Reserve Bank of Minneapolis, inflation rates since 2009 have mostly hovered between 1.5% and 2.5%, never jumping higher than 3.2%.
 So if rising incomes drove up inflation to the levels seen in the prosperous 1980s and 1990s, it still wouldn’t be out of control.

 8. It’s Too Expensive

 The most common and compelling argument against UBI is that it’s simply too expensive.
-The basic income trial in Ontario was canceled early due to what the government called “an extraordinary cost for Ontario taxpayers,” and that program covered only 4,000 people.
+The government canceled the basic income trial in Ontario early due to what it called “an extraordinary cost for Ontario taxpayers,” and that program covered only 4,000 people.

-By comparison, the entire federal budget in 2017 came to $4 trillion.
-Thus, funding a UBI program entirely with income taxes would require the total amount of tax collected to increase by anywhere from 70% to 98%.
+By comparison, the entire federal budget in 2019 came to $4.4 trillion.
+Thus, funding a UBI program entirely with income taxes would require the total amount of tax collected to increase by anywhere from 68% to 88%.

 However, they also argue that a $1,000-per-month UBI wouldn’t come close to replacing the value of current benefits for senior citizens, including Social Security, Medicare, and Medicaid.
 Keeping those three aid programs while dropping the others would result in a savings of only $588 billion, leaving more than $2.4 trillion to be paid for with new taxes.

-- Taxing the Wealthy.
 In his book “Fair Shot: Rethinking Inequality and How We Earn,” Facebook co-founder Chris Hughes argues that the fairest way to pay for UBI is to raise taxes on the wealthiest Americans.
 Hughes claims that taxing those who make over $250,000 per year could raise $290 billion, enough to pay for a modest UBI of $500 per month to low-income working adults.

-- Value-Added Tax.
-Yang proposes to fund the Freedom Dividend mainly through a new value-added tax, or VAT — a tax on all goods and services a business produces.
-Yang claims a VAT of 10% would raise $800 billion per year.
-Eric Toder of the Tax Policy Center confirms that such a VAT could raise anywhere from $500 billion to $1 trillion, depending on how broadly it was applied.
-However, businesses subject to the new VAT would undoubtedly pass the cost along to consumers.
-That would raise the cost of living for people at all income levels, reducing the benefit of the extra income UBI would provide.
+Speaking with CNBC Make It, Eric Toder of the Tax Policy Center confirms that such a VAT could raise anywhere from $500 billion to $1 trillion, depending on how broadly it was applied.
+However, businesses would undoubtedly pass the cost of VAT on to consumers.
+That would raise the cost of living, reducing the benefit of the extra income UBI would provide.

-- Deficit Spending.
-In her book, Lowrey offers a variety of suggestions to fund UBI, including a higher top tax bracket, a VAT, a carbon tax, or a “modest wealth tax,” a tax based on net worth rather than annual income.
+In her book, Lowrey offers various suggestions to fund UBI, including a higher top tax bracket, a VAT, a carbon tax, or a “modest wealth tax,” a tax based on net worth rather than annual income.
 However, she also questions “whether a UBI needs to be ‘paid for’ at all.”